nsward/diagrams/README.md

 diagrams - design documents for the 121-platform
 ================================================

-This repository contains different kinds of diagrams to document the ongoing design- and development-proces of the 121-platform.
+This repository contains different kinds of diagrams to document the ongoing design- and development-proces of the 121-platform. -- Learn more about the platform: https://www.121.global/

 ## Contents